brandonroberts/angular/aio/content/getting-started/index.md

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="product-imports">
 </code-example>

-*JAF: Extend doc region to show both lines together, so readers know where this goes.*

 4. Define a property in the `ProductPreviewComponent` class named `product` and use the `Input` decorator on it.
 Give the `product` a defined type using the `Product` interface.